Neymar, Mbappe score as PSG see off Toulouse

 Earlier Wednesday, Monaco slumped to a surprise 4-2 home defeat against Troyes.

-Philippe Clement’s Monaco have only mustered five points from five matches so far this term after last weekend’s impressive draw at Paris Saint-Germain proved to be a false dawn.
+Philippe Clement’s Monaco have only mustered five points from five matches so far this term after last weekend’s impressive draw at PSG proved to be a false dawn.

 Guillermo Maripan put Monaco ahead early on before Troyes hit back through Florian Tardieu’s 22nd-minute penalty.